harshkumar742/fast-loans/README.md

 - The `configure_logging` function is then called in the main FastAPI application file (`main.py`) and in other files where logging is needed, to set up the logger for that specific module.

-- The log messages are written to a file named `app.log` in the `logs` directory.
+- The log messages are written to a file named `app.log`.
 Each log message includes the timestamp, logger name, severity level, and message text.

 ## Basic Project Structure